developer-program/guides/docs/introduction/about_dev-training.md

 ## About Full Stack BootCamp

-Build up trainee's knowledge on essential programming fundamentals, full stack application development.
+Build up trainee's knowledge on essential programming fundamentals, full-stack application development.

-Help trinees fom the good habits of programming and learning.
+Help trainee forms the good habits of programming and learning.

 ## Getting to AccTrain Academy